statengeneraal/laws-markdown/verdrag/second/nam/ngum/development/fund/agreement/1974/BWBV0004006/README.md

 (a) Laos shall exercise its rights under the Financing Agreement in such a manner as to protect the interests of Laos and the Contributing Parties and to accomplish the purposes of this Agreement.

-(b) Except with the prior approval of the Administrator in consultation with the Contributing Parties and the Government of Canada, no rights or obligations under the Financing Agreement shall e assigned, amended, abrogated or waived.
+(b) Except with the prior approval of the Administrator in consultation with the Contributing Parties and the Government of Canada, no rights or obligations under the Financing Agreement shall be assigned, amended, abrogated or waived.

 Section 7.09.
-Except as the Administrator shall otherwise agree.
-Laos shall make and maintain arrangements, satisfactory to the Administrator: (i) to ensure that the importation, acquisition, sale, consumption and ownership of goods and the provision of services for the purposes of carrying out the Project shall be exempt from all taxes and duties; and (ii) to exempt from income and similar taxes payments to non-Laotian contractors, suppliers, consultants and other entities supplying services for the purposes of the Project, and to their non-Laotian employees.
+Except as the Administrator shall otherwise agree, Laos shall make and maintain arrangements, satisfactory to the Administrator: (i) to ensure that the importation, acquisition, sale, consumption and ownership of goods and the provision of services for the purposes of carrying out the Project shall be exempt from all taxes and duties; and (ii) to exempt from income and similar taxes payments to non-Laotian contractors, suppliers, consultants and other entities supplying services for the purposes of the Project, and to their non-Laotian employees.

 Section 7.10.
 Laos, in consultation with EDL, shall, prior to 30 June 1974, submit to the Administrator its proposals as to the detailed arrangements for ownership, operation and maintenance of the facilities constructed under the first phase of construction of the Nam Ngum hydropower facilities and to be constructed under the Project and the disposition of any income arising from the operation of such facilities, and shall, not later than 30 September 1974, implement arrangements satisfactory to the Administrator on such matters.